zce/velite/docs/guide/velite-shemas.md

 }
 ```

-In addition, all Zod’s built-in schemas can be used normally, such as:
+In addition, all Zod's built-in schemas can be used normally, such as:

 ```ts
 title: s.string().mix(3).max(100)